 - TV is not compatible: It seems that the YouTube TV application only works properly in newer versions of smart TVs.
 If you have an older version, it might not be compatible or may not work as expected.

 - Specific channel issue: There are also several cases where a specific channel fails to work.
-This is usually a backend issue and there not nothing you can do to make the streaming work.
+This is usually a backend issue and there is not anything you can do to make the streaming work.

 - Bad configurations: There are also instances when the configurations themselves are either corrupt or bad.
-Here relogging into the application or resetting it usually solves the problem.
+Here re-login into the application or resetting it usually solves the problem.

-- Long recordings: Some long recordings might take time to playback on your TV.
-This is due to the fact that long recordings are fetched from an older database of streaming.
+- Long recordings: Some long recordings might take time to play back on your TV.
+This is because long recordings are fetched from an older database of streaming.
 If it is not kept up to date, you will not be able to watch the recordings.

 - Checking internet connection: Since YouTube TV primarily depends on the internet to work, there might be instances where it doesn’t stream because your internet connection is either bad or has configurations issue.